Tag Archives: 2020s

 Venomous LumpsuckerNed Beauman’s 5th novel doesn’t seem out of character: Ned is British, born in 1985, son to an economist and a bookpublisher/journalist, and student of philosophy in Cambridge.
 Venomous Lumpsucker seems entirely like the kind of book such a fella would write: witty, very contemporary and with a healthy dose of late stage capitalism free market criticism.

 Single genre classifications being very last century, Venomous Lumpsucker is a near-future-satirical-clifi-thriller.
-While to book is not an outright triumph, Beauman makes the combination work, and I liked it quite a bit.
+While the book is not an outright triumph, Beauman makes the combination work, and I liked it quite a bit.
 Its 294 pages are brimming with ideas.

 The book’s main problem is that it doesn’t know where its heart is – not genre-wise, mind you – but qua content: Beauman doesn’t seem sure to be sad or humorous about the demise of our current ecological constellation.